cobbland/cobb.land/README.md

 ## Todo

+- [ ] Make mobile changes branch for updates on the go
+- [ ] Enable optional HTTP access
 - [ ] Add PGP
 - [ ] Add RSS link on "blog" page
 - [ ] Make and use my own button outline